List of Texas Longhorns bowl games

-The Texas Longhorns football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Texas in the Big 12 Conference.
-Since the establishment of the team in 1893, Texas has appeared in 62 bowl games with a record of 33-27-2.
+The Texas Longhorns football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Texas in the Southeastern Conference.
+Since the establishment of the team in 1893, Texas has appeared in 63 bowl games with a record of 34–27–2.
 Included in these games are two BCS National Championship Game appearances.
 Texas has also participated in 22 Cotton Bowls, two Rose Bowls, five Sugar Bowls, two Orange Bowls, two Fiesta Bowls, and one Peach Bowl.
 In 2025, Texas became the first team to win all 6 of the New Year's Six bowls.